Coronavirus: China reports lowest number of new cases since January | DW | 18.02.2020

 "Trends can change as new populations are affected.
 It is too early to tell if this reported decline will continue.
 Every scenario is still on the table."

 As of Tuesday, a total of more than 72,400 cases have been reported in mainland China, the vast majority in Hubei province at the epicenter of the outbreak.
-There have been less than 1,000 coronavirus cases reported in 28 countries outside of China, with just over 450 of those on a cruise ship quarantined in Japan's Yokohama harbor.
+There have been about 900 coronavirus cases reported in 28 countries outside of China, with just over 450 of those on a cruise ship quarantined in Japan's Yokohama harbor.

 Coronavirus takes a bite out of Apple's profits